Nia Pure Nature

 Beyond supporting acid balance, protecting the stomach lining is equally important.

-Research has shown that licorice compounds increase mucus secretion and enhance mucosal defense mechanisms.
-Clinical studies have demonstrated that licorice orice may support healing of gastric and duodenal ulcers by promoting protective barrier formation rather than suppressing acid.
+Researches have shown that licorice increase mucus secretion and enhance mucosal defense mechanisms.
+Clinical studies have demonstrated that licorice supports healing of gastric and duodenal ulcers by promoting protective barrier formation rather than suppressing acid.

 A Simple Supportive Solution